 Elul calls us to look within, to notice where we did not meet our highest goals, to forgive ourselves for being human and therefore to also forgive others and realign ourselves with our highest selves.read more

 Good morning, yom tov, My name is Jill Bernstein, I am Christian, I was raised in the Catholic faith.
 This is my 18thYom Kippur where I’ve had a significant Jewish influence in my life, namely my dear husband Josh.
 When I started going to Yom Kippur services many...read more

 Be sure to read On Being Both, a wonderful blog about interfaith life by IFFP member Sue Katz Miller, a journalist whose work has appeared in Newsweek, New Scientist, The New York Times, and The Christian Science Monitor.

+IFFP is committed to a balance between Jewish and Christian traditions.
+We rent space but are not affiliated with, Charles E. Smith Jewish Day School.
 All Participants at IFFP Gatherings must be 18 or older, or accompanied by a parent or guardian.
 Contact Us: (301) 770-6337 or Email email@example.com.
-This activity is not sponsored by, associated with, or endorsed by Montgomery County Public Schools or Montgomery County Government.
-Copyright 1996-2017.
+Copyright 1996-2018.
 All Rights Reserved.